mkaerger/hector/README.md

 You'll need the `Boost <http://www.boost.org>` libraries installed somewhere.

-To build the library the following commands should be issued:
+To install hector the following commands should be issued:

     $ aclocal && autoconf && autoheader && automake --add-missing

+This will create a configure script.

 It's your choice how to store your data. hector comes with two options:

     $ --enable-mongodb
     $ --enable-pgsql

 Example:

     $ ./configure --prefix=/var/www/hector --enable-mongodb
+    $ make
+    $ make install

-This will install hector in /var/www/, MongoDB support is anabled.
+This will install hector in /var/www/, MongoDB support is enabled.